automata-network/docs/docs/anydao/guide.md

 ## Claim test tokens
 - This guide assumes you have set up your wallet account.
 If not, please refer [here](../canarynet/userguide/setupwallet.md)
 - Head to the [Automata Faucet](./spec.md#faucet).
-You may need to login via a Twitter account.
+You may need to login via a Twitter account
 - Choose ContextFree under the Network drop-down field
 ![](../assets/anydao/faucet.png)
 - Input your ContextFree wallet address and click Submit.